QuilibriumNetwork/docs/docs/discover/02-quilibrium-tokenomics.md

 $QUIL native tokens can only be mined.
 There was no allocation to VCs, no premine, and no airdrops.\
 $wQUIL is the official token bridged to Ethereum, contract: `0x8143182a775c54578c8b7b3ef77982498866945d`

-## Token emissions for the current generation
+## Token Emissions for the Current Generation

 The current generation will last until 100 millions iterations are reached.
 This is roughly estimated to happen around 2033.